 They aren’t true emergencies, but we often end up dipping into our emergency fund, or worse yet using a credit card, to cover them.

-(Here’s a list of commonly forgotten budget expenses that you might want to include in your sinking fund budget.)
+(Here’s a list of common unexpected expenses that you might want to include in your sinking fund budget.)

 So, what is a sinking fund?
 No, it doesn’t have anything to do with sending money down the drain!